 It’s true that an average Monte Sereno house is about $2.5 million, and often higher in the current market – a little steep for most folks!
-The current numbers definitely show a massive swing in price point, but this is mostly due to the minute inventory where the data is drawn from.
+With only two sold and two pending in February, the data won’t always be the most accurate.
 During times like this, it’s more important to look at the trends over multiple months than to base your understanding of the market off one month, and to compare with similar, nearby markets like Los Gatos.

 |Median Home Price||-5.6%||$2,415,000||$2,557,500||-3.4%||$2,500,000|

 |Average Days on Market||+27.1%||45||35||+270.9%||12|

 And a look at the data from last month for the Monte Sereno real estate market: